nimit2801/nimit2801/README.md

 - I'm a Computer Science Engineer
 - I like to write magical code that breaks!
 - You'll find me on Discord **Nimit #4979**
+- I love to work with communities :D

 <br/>